sbarkaoui/frontend-dev-projects/README.md

     -----------------------------------------------------------------

 Hi there!
-Please enjoy my Portfolio app :)
+Please enjoy my front-end dev projects portfolio developed with the help of Udacity Front-End nanodegree (such a great resource!) & Cloud9 IDE :)

 Cheers,
-Sami B.
+Sami Barkaoui